-Join the American Institute of Biological Sciences on March 26-27 for our annual Congressional Visits Day in Washington, DC.
-Please note that the dates for the program have changed from March 19-20 to March 26-27, 2019.
+Join the American Institute of Biological Sciences on April 24-26, 2023 for our annual Congressional Visits Day in Washington, DC.

 Meet with your members of Congress to help them understand the important role the federal government plays in supporting the biological sciences.
 Advocate for federal investments in biological sciences research supported by the National Science Foundation and other federal agencies.

 Participants will complete a communications and advocacy training program provided by AIBS that prepares them to be effective advocates for their science.
-AIBS also provides participants with background information and materials, as well as arranges meetings with lawmakers.
+AIBS will provide participants with background information and materials, as well as arrange meetings with lawmakers on April 26.

-Scientists and graduate students who are interested in communicating the importance of federal investments in scientific research and education to lawmakers are encouraged to participate in this important event.
+Scientists, graduate students, educators, or other science community members who are interested in advocating for scientific research and education are encouraged to participate in this important event.

 The ideal participant will: